ChristianSpiteri148/Classification-of-Microplastics-using-Hyperspectral-Imagery/README.md

 Two notebooks are available:

-Notebook 1: Project_02072025.ipynb which includes:
+Notebook 1: EDA_Training.ipynb which includes:

   1. Data preprocessing and segmentation
   2. Feature extraction and dataset construction